-Student Early Childhood Educators will be supported by NCI Careers to make placement arrangements, and the suitability of the placement setting will be determined by the Programme Director.
+Student Early Childhood Educators are required to source and organise their placement and will be informed of this at the time of admission.
+The responsibility for arranging a suitable placement rest with each student Early Childhood Educator and the suitability of the placement setting will be determined by the Programme Director.

-National College of Ireland (NCI) recognises that Early Childhood Education and Care takes place in a wide variety of environments, locations and times and that the quality of the placement is fundamental to the development of a competent, safe and effective early childhood educator.
+National College of Ireland (NCI) recognises that early childhood education and care takes place in a wide variety of environments, locations and times and that the quality of the placement is fundamental to the development of a competent, safe and effective early childhood educator.
 The BAHECEC Programme endeavours to be as flexible as possible to support many different contexts.
 However, NCI also needs to be in a position to arrange supervision and to support the student Early Childhood Educator throughout the Placement and therefore a number of practical considerations need to be taken into account when selecting the environment, location and time for the Placement.